alexishevia/ppp-cli/README.md

 This cli tool can help you:
 - Create daily PPPs
-    - Each PPP is saved as a file with name: `YYYY-MM-DD`
+    - Each PPP is saved as: `YYYY-MM-DD`
     - When generating a new PPP, the previous PPP is used as a template
+- Create weekly PPPs
+    - Each weekly PPP is saved as: `weekly_YYYY-MM-DD_YYYY-MM-DD`
+    - When generating a new weekly PPP, all PPPs for the last week are used as a template
 - Automatically post your PPP to a slack channel

 ## Installation